syncfusion-content/aurelia-docs/Aurelia/Grid/How-to.md

 ## Column Template using js-render templates

-If the columns are defined in the code behind then the template columns can be rendered using js-render templates by defining the templateId in the columns API.
+If the columns of the grid are defined in the code behind then the template columns can be rendered using js-render templates by defining the templateId in the columns API.

 The following code example explains how to use the js-render templates for rendering template column.